lsst-dm/dmtn-020/index.rst

 colleagues in other teams will use these milestones to align their schedules with yours, so they rely on you to be accurate.

+Relationships may be defined between milestones and between milestones and planning packages.
+Often, as described in :ldm:`472`, these are blocking
+relationships: a particular activity cannot proceed until all the work which blocks it has been completed.
+It is also possible to identify a non-specific relationship between activities.
+This should be taken to mean that they share some common aspects and hence it may be appropriate to consider them together.

 .. _sec-long-term-research:

 Planning Research Work